MENU

 If managing a larger team is the only way to a promotion at your company, you may want to rethink your promotion process.
 Some people may be more valuable to the organization as an individual contributor or a part of a team.

 Smart companies (and effective managers) create multiple avenues to success for employees.
-They:
+For example, they:

 6. Flip the traditional performance process

-Employees reflect on management’s behavior, whether management shows a sincere interest in them as a person, not just an employee, and how much management’s actions match its words.
+Employees reflect on management’s behavior, whether management shows a sincere interest in them as a person (not just an employee), and how much management’s actions match their words.
 This authentic feedback gives a nuanced picture of management effectiveness.

 Julian Lute